robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 We're in the early days of understanding how AI changes software development.
 The tools will get better, the integration will get smoother, and the failure modes will evolve.
 But the fundamental insight remains: these are amplification tools, not replacement tools.

-The craft of software development isn't disappearing—it's evolving.
+The craft of software development isn't disappearing, it's evolving.
 The developers who thrive will be those who understand how to combine human insight with AI capabilities.
 We're becoming augmented developers, and that's a more interesting future than I expected.

 The best part?
 I'm sketching more, writing more, and building more interesting things.
 The tools have compressed the tedious parts of development, leaving more time for the creative work that drew us to programming in the first place.
 That feels like progress.